Kalecia24824/CollegeWork/Florida State University/HTML/LIS-2360/README.md

 ### Grocery List:
 This is a list that uses the table, table heading and table data elements for displaying the different fruits and veggies needed for groceries.

-### Join A Social Network:
-This is a simple static HTML form where users can fill out their information to join the social network.

 ### Hometown:
 This is a mini-reading about my hometown Marianna in Florida filled with lists, paragraphs about the location, weather, sports, population and things someone could do in Marianna.